nixphp/i18n/README.md

 /index.php?lang=de
 ```

-> Another listener will set the language based on the query parameter within a cookie.
+> An event listener will set the language based on the query parameter within a cookie.

 ---